Immunisation and pregnancy

 Influenza vaccination is recommended for pregnant women.
 For more information have a look at this pamphlet from SAHealth 'Seasonal Influenza vaccination for pregnant women' (PDF - 118kb).

+The whooping cough vaccine can also be given in the third trimester to protect you and your baby.
 As a precaution, other vaccines are not recommended during pregnancy unless you are in a situation of increased risk where the benefits of vaccination outweigh the risks.
 Please discuss this further with your doctor/immunisation provider.

 What vaccinations can I have after the baby is born?